 14.3 Change of registration details – what to do

 Please let HMRC know about any changes which affect your VAT registration details.
-You can find out more about this in VAT Notice 700: the VAT guide.
+You can find out more about this in VAT guide (VAT Notice 700).

 You can use our online system to let HMRC know about changes to your: